 Screencast 2 has a small error.
 Identify the error made while recoding the data and explain the consequences of this error.

 The error while recoding the data the range of the second category to which score of 2 is given is wrong.
 Instead of 61 - 72 it should be 61 - 74.
 It would change the frequency of that range.

+0.5 points

+Grade: 9.5/10